 - Mt Dom Dom

 Most of Victoria is pretty well covered, with the greater metropolitan area of Melbourne featuring no blackspots.
-Still, some do exist outside the Ballarat area and in the mountainous regions to the east.
+Still, some do exist and Optus has these and other sites planned for completion in 2019.

 Telstra covers Melbourne very well, but several clusters of blackspots do exist outside of the state’s capital.
-Prominent clusters include out near the goldfields of Ballarat up to Daylesford, as well as some in the Dandenong Ranges and out in the Gippsland region.
+Many of these sites are eexpected to be completed in 2019 and 2020.

 - Glen Valley